infobloxopen/themis/README.md

 - **IndeterminateDP** - PDP can't evaluate effect but if it could it would be only **Deny** or **Permit**;
 In case of any **Indeterminate** effect **status** contains textual representation of an issue.

 Some application may require more details for particular decision.
 For example if application can write log it may need a flag attached to decision which says when to do it.
 These details can be delivered as **obligations**.
 The **obligations** are set of attributes like in request context.
 Each attribute has name, type and value.
 Attribute name is arbitrary string (request context requires pair of attribute name and type to be unique).
-Following types are defined:
+Following built-in types are defined:
 - **boolean**;
 - **string**;
 - **integer** - signed 64-bit integer;